Final report for ONE17-308

-Dr. Zinati and Dr. Smith will assess weed biomass and density, crop yield and quality, and soil health per site.
-Collected data on weed, yield, crop nutrient content, soil quality indicators, and profitability will be compiled, and analyzed by standard ANOVA using the generalized linear model (GLM) of SAS® 9.3.
-An enterprise budget of revenues and expenses will be prepared for each system based on inputs such as hours and cost of weeding, cultivation, farmer return, profit and benefits gained for soil health.
-Analyzed data will be presented in tables and graphs and written in technical and scientific formats.
+Weed biomass and density, crop yield and quality, and soil health per site were assessed.
+Collected data on weed, yield, crop nutrient content, soil quality indicators, and profitability were e compiled, and analyzed by standard ANOVA using the generalized linear model (GLM) of SAS® 9.3.
+Estimated economic benefits of each system were prepared based on inputs such as hours and cost of weeding, cultivation, farmer return, profit and benefits gained for soil health.
+Analyzed data were presented in tables and written in technical and scientific formats (see outreach section).

 Expectation of proposed method:

-Soil physical properties: Bulk density at the beginning of the season was 0.68 g/cm3 in standard treatment and 0.88 g/cm3 in rolled-crimped treatments.
-However, at the end of the season soil bulk density values increased to 1.00 g/cm3 in all treatments.
-Soil compaction values read by a penetrometer were not significantly different between treatments at the beginning 27.5, 23.63, and 20.40 cm (Standard, BCS, and RC, respectively) and at the end of the season 37.50, 35.00, and 35.00 (Standard, BCS, and RC, respectively).
+Soil physical properties: Bulk density at the beginning of the season was 0.68 g/cm3 in the standard treatment and 0.88 g/cm3 in rolled-crimped treatments.
+However, at the end of the season, soil bulk density values increased to 1.00 g/cm3 in all treatments.
+Soil compaction values read by a penetrometer were not significantly different between treatments at the beginning (27.5, 23.63, and 20.40 cm, Standard, BCS, and RC, respectively) and at the end of the season (37.50, 35.00, and 35.00, Standard, BCS, and RC, respectively).
 However, results showed that the soil was less compacted (greater readings) at the end of the season under any management system.

 Rodale Institute's site

 Cover crop biomass: The rye/Austrian pea biomass was low, ranging from 2,987 kg/ha to 4,440 kg/ha total dry weight, which is below the minimum target of 8,000 kg/ha for good weed control in rolled-down cover crop systems.
 The low biomass of the cover crop is attributed to the cool and wet spring season in 2017.